-Institutions, policies, and governance also affect levels of GLOF risk.
-In particular, government instability, fluctuating support (funding and resources), and institutional inconsistency creating confusion about disaster-prevention roles and responsibilities have all exacerbated risk below lake Palcacocha.
-It initially took ten years after the 1941 Huaraz disaster to form the first GLOF-prevention office, the Control Commission of Cordillera Blanca Lakes (CCLCB).
-Since establishment of the first glaciology and lake security office in 1951 to mitigate Cordillera Blanca GLOF risks, the agency has passed through four

-- different ministries, had twelve different names, and even disappeared completely for nearly four years in the late 1990s (Carey, 2010).
-Some disaster events (e.g. 1950 Los Cedros GLOF, 1970 earthquake and Mount Huascarán avalanche) and some authoritarian governments (e.g. Presidents Odría in the 1950s and Velasco in the 1970s) stimulated strong investments in Cordillera Blanca GLOF prevention.
-At other times, glacier disasters (1962 Ranrahirca avalanche) and authoritarian - 325 governments (President Fujimori in the 1990s) triggered little government response or even backward steps in GLOF risk reduction.
+tency creating confusion about disaster-prevention roles and responsibilities have all exacerbated risk below lake Palcacocha.
+It initially took 10 years after the 1941 Huaraz disaster to form the first GLOF prevention office, the Control Commission of Cordillera Blanca Lakes (CCLCB).
+Since the establishment of the first glaciology and lake security office in 1951 to mitigate Cordillera Blanca GLOF risks, the agency has passed through four different ministries, had 12 different names and even disappeared completely for nearly 4 years in the late 1990s (Carey, 2010).
+Some disaster events (e.g., the 1950 Los Cedros GLOF and the 1970 earthquake and Mount Huascarán avalanche) and some authoritarian governments (e.g., Presidents Odría in the 1950s and Velasco in the 1970s) stimulated strong investments in Cordillera Blanca GLOF prevention.
+At other times, glacier disasters (1962) Ranrahirca avalanche) and authoritarian governments (President Fujimori in the 1990s) triggered little government response or even backward steps in GLOF risk reduction.

 Decentralization of the national government has also exacerbated institutional inconsistency and instability, which also influences GLOF risk.
-Prior to the 2002 start of the decentralization process, Peru's 25 departmental governments functioned as administrative extensions of the national government, with departmental governors (prefects) appointed by the national
+Prior to the 2002 start of the decentralization process, Peru's 25 departmental governments functioned as administrative extensions of the national government, with departmental governors (prefects) appointed by the national government.

-330 government.
 During this period, the central government directed and consolidated Cordillera Blanca GLOF monitoring and mitigation.
-Decentralization created new, more autonomous regional governments that were elected (Arce, 2008; Dickovick, 2011).
-On paper, the reforms made the Ancash Regional Government primarily responsible for identifying and implementing Palcacocha risk reduction measures.
-But in practice, decentralization generated confusion about jurisdiction, expertise, authority, funding, and responsibility, often leading to stagnation and non-action that left residents more vulnerable or exposed to potential GLOFs.
+Decentralization created new, more autonomous regional governments that were independently elected (Arce, 2008; Dickovick, 2011).
+On paper, the reforms made the Ancash regional government primarily responsible for identifying and implementing Palcacocha risk reduction measures, but in practice decentralization generated confusion about jurisdiction, expertise, authority, funding and responsibility, often leading to stagnation and nonaction that left residents more vulnerable or exposed to potential GLOFs.

 Amidst decentralization, the Ancash government has also experienced exceptional turmoil in recent years: since 2014, three governors of Ancash have been imprisoned over charges including corruption and assassination (El Comercio, 2018).
-Further, there remains a host of national government institutions and ministries with jurisdiction over the Cordillera Blanca, including the Glacier and Lake Evaluation Office (formerly Glaciology and Water Resources Unit, UGRH) of the National Water

-340 Authority (ANA) and associated local and provincial water authorities, and Huascarán National Park.
-They interact with the Ancash Regional Government, provincial and municipal authorities and their corresponding entities such as civil defense, rural community jurisdictions (comunidades campesinas), and a host of other stakeholders including mining companies, Duke Energy, and non-governmental organizations (NGOs).
-More specifically for GLOF risk reduction, the national government agencies ANA, and the National Institute for Glacier and Mountain Ecosystem Research (INAIGEM), founded in 2015,

-345 operate in the Cordillera Blanca but sometimes overlap in confusing ways, ultimately impeding institutional capacity to respond to increasing glacier risks.
+Further, there remains a host of national governmental institutions and ministries with jurisdiction over the Cordillera Blanca, including the Glacier and Lake Evaluation Office (formerly the Glaciology and Water Resources Unit, UGRH) of the National Water Authority (ANA) and associated local and provincial water authorities and Huascarán National Park.
+They interact with the Ancash regional government; provincial and municipal authorities and their corresponding entities, such as civil defense; rural community jurisdictions (comunidades campesinas); and a host of other stakeholders including mining companies, Duke Energy, and non-governmental organizations (NGOs).
+More specifically for GLOF risk reduction, the national government agencies, ANA, and the National Institute for Glacier and Mountain Ecosystem Research (INAIGEM), founded in 2015, operate in the Cordillera Blanca but sometimes overlap in confusing ways, ultimately impeding institutional capacity to respond to increasing glacier risks.